Minimal Cases for Computing the Generalized Relative Pose using Affine Correspondences: Introduction

 \section{Introduction}

-Relative pose estimation from two views of a camera, or a multi-camera system is regarded as a fundamental problem in computer vision~\cite{HartleyZisserman-472,scaramuzza2011visual,kazik2012real,schoenberger2016sfm,guan2018visual}, which plays an important role in simultaneous localization and mapping (SLAM), visual odometry (VO) and structure-from-motion (SfM).
-Thus, improving the accuracy, efficiency and robustness of relative pose estimation algorithms is always an important research topic~\cite{hee2014relative,ventura2015efficient,sweeney2015computing,Agarwal2017,barath2018five,Silveira_2019_CVPR}.
-Motivated by the fact that multi-camera systems are already available in self-driving cars, micro aerial vehicles or augmented reality headsets, this paper investigates the problem of estimating the relative pose of multi-camera systems from affine correspondences, see Fig.~\ref{fig:AffineTransformation}.
+Relative pose estimation from two views of a camera, or a multi-camera system is regarded as a fundamental problem in computer vision~\cite{HartleyZisserman-472,clipp2008robust,scaramuzza2011visual,schoenberger2016sfm,Zhao2020GEM}, which plays an important role in simultaneous localization and mapping (SLAM) and structure-from-motion (SfM).
+Thus, improving the accuracy, efficiency and robustness of relative pose estimation algorithms is always an important research topic~\cite{hee2014relative,ventura2015efficient,Agarwal2017,guan2018visual,barath2020making,Eichhardt2020Relative,Li2020Relative}.
+Motivated by the fact that multi-camera systems are available in self-driving cars, micro aerial vehicles or AR headsets, this paper investigates the problem of estimating the relative pose of multi-camera systems from affine correspondences (ACs), see Fig.~\ref{fig:AffineTransformation}.

-Since a multi-camera system contains multiple individual cameras connected by being fixed to a single rigid body, it has the advantage of large field-of-view and high accuracy.
-The main difference of a multi-camera system and a standard pinhole camera is the absence of a single projection center.
-A multi-camera system is modeled by the generalized camera model.
-The light rays that pass through a multi-camera system are expressed as Pl\"{u}cker lines and the epipolar constraint of the Pl\"{u}cker lines is described by the generalized essential matrix~\cite{pless2003using}.
+Since a multi-camera system contains multiple individual cameras connected by being fixed to a single rigid body, it has the advantage of large field-of-view and high accuracy~\cite{Sweeney_2015_ISMAR,Fragoso_2020_CVPR}.
+The main difference of a multi-camera system and a standard pinhole camera is the absence of a single projection center~\cite{pless2003using}.
+Due to the different camera model, the relative pose estimation problem of multi-camera systems~\cite{henrikstewenius2005solutions} is different from the monocular cameras~\cite{nister2004efficient,Guan2020CVPR}, which results in different equations.
+In order to remove outlier matches, most of the state-of-the-art SLAM and SfM pipelines using a multi-camera system~\cite{hane20173d,heng2019project} apply the relative pose estimation algorithms repeatedly in a robust estimation framework, \emph{e.g.} the Random Sample Consensus (RANSAC)~\cite{fischler1981random}.
+This outlier removal process has to be efficient, which directly affects the real-time performance of SLAM and SfM.
+The computational complexity and, thus, the processing time of the RANSAC procedure depends exponentially on the number of points required for the relative pose estimation of multi-camera system.